Hans Jenny (cymatics)

-Hans Jenny (16 August 1904, Basel – 23 June 1972, Dornach) was a physician and natural scientist who coined the term cymatics to describe acoustic effects of sound wave phenomena.
+Hans Jenny (16 August 1904 in Basel – 23 June 1972 in Dornach) was a Swiss physician and natural scientist who coined the term "cymatics" to describe acoustic effects of sound wave phenomena.

 Life and career

 Jenny was born in Basel, Switzerland.
 After completing a doctorate he taught science at the Rudolph Steiner School in Zürich for four years before beginning medical practice.

 In 1967, Jenny published the first volume of Cymatics: The Study of Wave Phenomena.
 The second volume came out in 1972, the year he died.
 This book was a written and photographic documentation of the effects of sound vibrations on fluids, powders and liquid paste.
 He concluded, "This is not an unregulated chaos; it is a dynamic but ordered pattern."

 Jenny made use of crystal oscillators and his so-called tonoscope to set plates and membranes vibrating.
 He spread quartz sand onto a black drum membrane 60 cm in diameter.
 The membrane was caused to vibrate by singing loudly through a cardboard pipe, and the sand produced symmetrical Chladni patterns, named after Ernst Chladni, who had discovered this phenomenon in 1787.
 Low tones resulted in rather simple and clear pictures, while higher tones formed more complex structures.